hassnain08/Agentic-Image-Analyzer/README.md

 > 🚀 Automatically analyze dashboard screenshots and generate insightful reports — no manual interpretation needed.

 An Intelligent AI Agents crew that sees, understands, and explains by analyzing images and, transforms them into structured insights and detailed reports.
+No manual analysis needed.

+Perfect for engineers, analysts, and executives who need fast, accurate summaries of dashboard data.
 ---

 ## 🧠 How It Works